zhufuyi/sponge_doc/en/quick-start.md

 <br>

 If you have new MySQL tables, how can you seamlessly generate standardized CRUD API code and integrate it into your project?
 How do you add custom API interfaces?
-Detailed instructions are provided in the <a href="/web-development-mysql" target="_blank">Web Development with MySQL</a> section.
+Detailed instructions are provided in the <a href="/web-development-mysql" target="_blank">Web Service Development (sql)</a> section.

 > [!tip] There are five different project creation methods, each explained in detail in the following sections.